Dozens of girls at India abuse shelter contract coronavirus

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: Dozens of girls from a state-run shelter for runaways and victims of sexual abuse -- including seven who are pregnant -- have tested positive for coronavirus, Indian officials said on Monday, raising fears about its spread in institutional homes.
+NEW DELHI: Dozens of girls from a state-run shelter for runaways and victims of sexual abuse — including seven who are pregnant — have tested positive for coronavirus, Indian officials said Monday, raising fears about its spread in institutional homes.

-A probe was launched after almost 60 out of 171 vulnerable girls contracted the virus at the under-18s shelter in northern India’s Uttar Pradesh state.
-India has been grappling with a huge surge in coronavirus infections in recent weeks as the country gradually eases a strict months-long lockdown.

 Seven of the girls who tested positive were also pregnant, Kumar said, adding that their pregnancies were already known before they arrived at the shelter.
 The girls were moved to hospitals and staff and the remaining residents were quarantined.